 Like all luggage brands, the Bodypack team travels to China every year to meet with all its suppliers.
-This year, it is our CEO who traveled the country for 2 weeks.
+This year, it was our CEO who crisscrossed the country for 2 weeks.

-This is the opportunity to reveal yourself "behind the scenes of Bodypack backpacks" or at least part of it!
-Because none of our products was then in production: we are in the sampling phase to validate the volumes, pockets, colors...
+This is your chance to reveal yourself "Behind the Scenes of Bodypack Backpacks" or at least a game!
+Because none of our products were in production at the time: we are in the sampling phase to validate volumes, pockets, colors...

 Our dear boss started his journey with a visit to several rigid suitcase factories.
-He was able to discover their manufacture (until then quite vague for us).
+He was able to discover their manufacture (until then quite fuzzy for us).

-The raw material is ABS which is initially in the form of small balls.
-Here, the ABS is white because it is pure, that is to say that it does not contain recycled ABS.
-Because you can find suitcases made partly with recycled ABS.
+The raw material is the ABS which is initially in the form of small marbles.
+Here, the ABS is white because it is pure ie it does not contain recycled ABS.
+Because you can find suitcases made in part with recycled ABS.

-The ABS balls pass through a large machine to come out in a long plate which is cut out and immediately transported to a heated room so that they retain their elasticity.
-Then, the plates are as if blown, thermoformed in reality, and take the shape of half of suitcases.
-It seems impressive, according to our boss, as in 30 seconds a plate becomes a suitcase shell.
+ABS balls pass through a large machine and come out in a long plate that is cut and immediately transported to a heated room to maintain their elasticity.
+Then the plates are like blown, thermoformed in reality, and take the form of half suitcases.
+It's impressive, according to our boss, as in 30 seconds a plate becomes a suitcase shell.

-Then, it's the assembly of the 2 suitcase shells and accessories: handle, wheels...
+Then, it's the assembly of the two suitcase shells and accessories: handle, wheels...

-Our boss also visited our suppliers to carefully study the current samples of our new 2012 collection.
+Our boss also visited our suppliers to carefully study the current samples from our new 2012 collection.
 But we can't show you that yet...

 China's travel diary

-China is also a veritable anthill where buildings are constantly under construction, where up to 5 different roads are superimposed... where you travel at the level of the 5th floor of a building.
+China is also a veritable anthill where buildings are constantly under construction, where up to 5 different roads are superimposed... where you drive on the 5th floor of a building.
 Surprising!
-Without forgetting culinary surprises: like a crab to be shelled entirely with the fingers (not so easy for us, the Chinese are much more at ease) or the choice of fish for your meal in one of the restaurant's aquariums.
+Not to mention culinary surprises: like a crab to peel entirely with the fingers (not so easy for us, the Chinese are much more comfortable) or the choice of fish for your meal in one of the aquariums of the restaurant.

 After two weeks of Chinese gastronomy, what a pleasure to find French meals.

-Next week, we are flying for an express day in Bologna (yum) at our Italian distributors.
+Next week, we fly out for an express day in Bologna (yum) at our Italian distributors.